Our Board of Directors help to bring our community’s NRM perspectives and priorities to our governance.

 Joined Rangelands NRM: December 2015

 Qualifications: BSc Environmental Management and Sustainability.
 Diploma Conservation and Land Management.

-Role at Rangelands NRM: Co-ordinating the delivery of projects within the Southern Rangelands as well as developing new opportunities for regional collaboration.
+Role at Rangelands NRM: Co-ordinating the delivery of projects as well as developing new opportunities for regional collaboration.
 Working with key stakeholders to identify opportunities and partnerships that align with the vision of rangelands community, industry, and government partners.

 Prior experience: In both private and government sectors in WA.
 Over the last few years working closely with Southern Rangelands land managers delivering Landcare initiatives.
 Preceding this, experience in rehabilitation, monitoring as well as carbon sequestration.
 This has included coordinating biodiversity restoration, threatened species conservation integration and land practice diversification in existing agricultural landscapes.

 Qualifications: Bachelor of Science in Environmental Management, Diploma in Organic Agriculture

 Role at Rangelands NRM: Working in the Southern Rangelands with local and regional community groups on environmental, pastoral and indigenous projects and developing new partnerships.